g4rry420/g4rry420/README.md

 ## I'm Gurkiran Singh

-I'm a final year undergraduate pursuing BTech in Information Technology from a public engineering institution in India.
-I'm 22 years old.
+I'm a enthusiatic developer.
+I'm 21 years old.
 I am a tech enthusiast and actively remain on the watch for new tech products.
 I like _learning about how things work_ and am _fascinated about how computers work_.

 ### ⚡ Fun facts